Configuring LUNA Settings

 UAD plug-in latency can be automatically compensated with Input Delay Compensation (IDC).
 Input Delay Compensation maintains phase alignment across all analog and digital inputs when UAD plug-ins that induce latency are used in LUNA.
 For example, if you use two microphones on an acoustic source (such as a drum kit) and a latency-inducing UAD plug-in is used on one of the mic channels but not the other, without input delay compensation, the phase of the two mic channels would no longer be aligned.

-Note: LUNA will give you a warning when this situation occurs.
+Note: LUNA shows a warning when this situation occurs.

-1. At the left of the LUNA window, click the UA icon, then click Settings.
+1. At the left of the LUNA window, click the three dots, then click Settings.

 2. Choose the Hardware page.